Hecter94/EndlessSky-PluginArchive/README.md

 "Originals" directory – archived copies of original plugins

-"Nonfunctional" directory – plugins with serious conflict with continuous build
+"Nonfunctional" directory – plugins that will not function without updates

 [Here](Plugin%20Manifest.md) for plugin list and descriptions.
 ## Known Plugin Issues